-In 2002, in the midst of prayer, the Lord seemed to say to Kelly, “Do something about AIDS!”
-This seemed odd, as Kelly had no medical background.
-Kelly didn’t know what to make of this directive.
-Later he received a vision for an HIV/AIDS hospital, but he didn’t feel like he was capable of establishing this HIV/AIDS project.
-But when your vision is so big that it scares you, then you know that it is the Lord.
-Kelly seemed willing to go as far as the Lord would take him.
+In 2002, while Kelly was praying, the Lord seemed to say to him, “Do something about AIDS!”
+Given that he had no medical background, Kelly didn’t know what to make of this directive.
+Later, he received a vision to build an HIV/AIDS hospital, but he did not feel that he was capable of undertaking such a huge project.
+But the Koskys have always believed that “when your vision is so big that it scares you, then you know that it is from the Lord.”
+Trusting God for guidance and provision, Kelly and Kathy proceeded with the HIV/AIDS project.

-In 2003, the Lord allowed Kelly to purchase land in the middle of Khayelitsha, which is the largest Xhosa township in Africa (approx. one million amaXhosa).
-Soon thereafter the Lord connected Kelly with an American Christian named Alan to pray about the resources to build this HIV/AIDS clinic.
-As a result of their prayers Southern Cross Ministries Trust (SCM) was established to minister to those afflicted with HIV/AIDS.
+In 2003, a large plot of land in the middle of Khayelitsha (the largest Xhosa township in Africa, with approximately one million inhabitants) was given to the mission.
+Shortly after that, the Lord connected the mission with an American Christian who joined the Koskys in praying for and raising the resources needed to build the medical facility.
+As a result, Southern Cross Ministries (SCM) was established to minister to those afflicted with HIV/AIDS.

-In 2004, the Lord provided the resources to construct the HIV/AIDS project.
-Southern Cross Ministries focuses on AIDS prevention, counseling, care, testing, and treatment; including antiretroviral distribution.
+The following year, the Lord provided the resources to construct the facility, which would focus on AIDS prevention, counseling, care, testing, and treatment, including antiretroviral distribution.

-In 2005, the current Minister of the Western Cape and the Director of the Department of Health joined with the US Ambassador and Kelly to officially open the Project.
-In 2011, the HIV/AIDS projects ministered to around 78,000 impoverished black African afflicted with HIV/AIDS.
-It now is used as a model of one of the nation’s leading HIV/AIDS centers.
+In 2005, the current minister of the Western Cape and the director of the Department of Health joined with the US ambassador and Kelly to officially open the project.
+Currently, the HIV/AIDS project ministers to over 78,000 impoverished black Africans annually.
+In addition, it is a model of one of the nation’s leading HIV/AIDS centers.